oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/introspection.md

 #### Distributing changes to configuration overrides

 The operator supports customer-provided [configuration overrides]({{<relref "/userguide/managing-domains/configoverrides/_index.md">}}).
-These configuration overrides, which are supported with Domain in PV or Domain in Image, allow you to override elements of the domian configuration, such as data source URL's or credentials.
+These configuration overrides, which are supported with Domain in PV or Domain in Image, allow you to override elements of the domain configuration, such as data source URL's or credentials.

 With operator 3.0.0, you can now change the configuration overrides and distribute these new configuration overrides to already running WebLogic Server instances.
 To do this, update the ConfigMap that contains the configuration overrides or update one or more of the Secrets referenced by those configuration overrides and then initiate introspection by changing the `introspectVersion` field.

-We have introduced a new field, called `overrideDistributionStrategy`, and located under `configuration` that controls whether updated configuration overrides are distributed dynamically to already running WebLogic Server instances or if the new configuration overrides are only applied when servers are started or restarted.
+We have introduced a new field, called `overrideDistributionStrategy` and located under `configuration`, that controls whether updated configuration overrides are distributed dynamically to already running WebLogic Server instances or if the new configuration overrides are only applied when servers are started or restarted.

 The default value for `overrideDistributionStrategy` is DYNAMIC, which means that new configuration overrides are distributed dynamically to already running WebLogic Server instances.

-Alternately, you can set `overrideDistributionStrategy` to ON_RESTART, which means that the new configuration overrides will not be distributed to already running WebLogic Server instances, but will instead only be applied to servers as they start or restart.
+Alternately, you can set `overrideDistributionStrategy` to ON_RESTART, which means that the new configuration overrides will not be distributed to already running WebLogic Server instances, but will instead be applied only to servers as they start or restart.
 Use of this value will *not* cause WebLogic Server instances to restart absent changes to other fields, such as `restartVersion`.